Energy efficiency assistance

 The Retailer Energy Productivity Scheme (REPS) is a South Australian government initiative that supports households and businesses to reduce their energy costs while also maximising the benefits to our power system to deliver a smarter, more affordable, reliable and sustainable energy future for all South Australians.

-From 1 January 2021, South Australian households and businesses may be able to receive free or discounted energy efficiency and energy productivity activities from energy retailers participating in the REPS.
+South Australian households and businesses may be able to receive free or discounted energy efficiency and energy productivity activities from energy retailers participating in the REPS.
 The REPS replaces the former Retailer Energy Efficiency Scheme (REES) which ran from 2009 to 2020.